JIMLYY/Generate_TV_Scripts/README.md

 # Generate_TV_Scripts
 ## Introduction
-Image that your job is to write a script for a televsion show.
+Imagine that your job is to write a script for a televsion show.
 You could definitely write the script manually.
 But you could also just have a computer do it for you, which can be achieved by using a recurrent neural network (RNN).
 This project is a part of Deep learning nagodegree at Udacity.
 In this project, I generated "fake" Seinfeld TV scripts using RNNs based on a Seinfeld dataset of scripts from 9 seasons.